Table of Contents

 The ARPU for our March cohort is more than double the July and April cohorts.

-Based on this, one of my assumptions is that in March there were probably some “bigger fish” that signed up on higher priced plans or even had some add-ons.
+Based on this, one of my assumptions is that in March, there were probably some "bigger fish" who signed up for higher-priced plans or even had add-ons.

-So I went and double-checked what plans the March cohort customers signed up with, compared to April and July, and my assumption seems pretty accurate.
+So I double-checked what plans the March cohort customers signed up with compared to April and July, and my assumption seems pretty accurate.

-In April and July, we had quite a few customers sign up on lower-cost plans, which could explain why we didn’t retain as many of them.
+In April and July, quite a few customers signed up on lower-cost plans, which could explain why we didn't retain as many of them.

 The takeaway I got from this quick churn analysis is that we have a higher chance of retaining customers who:

-Funny enough, this is actually spot on with what our head of growth (who’s done way more research into this than I have) found.
-And it’s one of the core philosophies of our Growth Manifesto, which he shared publicly.
+Funny enough, this is spot on with what our head of growth (who's done much more research into this than I have) found.
+And it's one of the core philosophies of our Growth Manifesto, which he shared publicly.

 Here's another way to use the cohort analysis data to analyze your churn.